Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - For the real testing, **go to the site** where your layer is positioned and view it on your smartphone.
 (If you have been using Fixed Position to test from home, don't forget to **unclick** it first!).

-- Before you leave the house, make sure you can access your porPOIse account on your smartphone.
-Then you can make changes on site.
+- But **before you leave your house, make sure you can access your porPOIse account on your smartphone!** Then you can make changes on site.
 Remember to save the changes, then **close and reopen the ARpoise app** in order to immediately see the effects of the changes in your layer.

 .
 ## porPOIse Layers List